Humorous Interpretation: Humorous Interpretation in Performance

 Pieces must be memorized in Humorous Interpretation.
 No scripts are allowed.
 The number of characters that can be present in the piece is entirely dependent upon the competitor's level of ability.
 It may range anywhere from one character to multiple characters.
 Each different character is distinguished by a different posture and character voice.
 Throughout the piece, competitors switch back and forth between characters with character pops.

 Pops are a quick transition between characters where the performer quickly re-adjusts his or her body to the appropriate character.
 There are different styles and ways of popping in and out of characters.
 A different style of pops is one that is more of a slide into the other character, it is much less abrupt.
 Regardless of how one decides to go about alternating between characters, though, the one thing performers must make sure of is that it is very clear they are portraying a different character.
 This doesn't have to be done with just posture alone, a competitor may also utilize different voices to differentiate between characters.

 The voices that represent each character should be vastly different and distinct.
 Because competitors are not allowed to use props or costumes, they must pantomime a prop when necessary.
 When performing, competitors are expected to dress in business attire and be professional.
 Humorous Interpretation rounds will often have anywhere between five and seven competitors.
-The rounds are ranked first to last, the smallest number being the best.
+Competitors are ranked from lowest to highest in a round, with the lowest score of one being the best rank in the round.